You Can't Open the Microsoft Surface Laptop Without Literally Destroying It

 Re: (Score:2)

-Re:user repairability (Score:4, Interesting)
+Re:user repairability (Score:5, Interesting)

 Even if it's not user-repairability, IT shops for sufficiently large organizations like being able to fix devices when they're damaged, or at least being able to retrieve user data.